-I.e. Any specifics they need to address should be raised within the question itself (behaviours, events, dates and times).
+I.e. Any specifics they need to address should be raised within the question itself (behaviors, events, dates, and times).

 Bad Question: What is your income?

-As you can see, the question above is far to general.
+As you can see, the question above is far too general.
 Who’s income?
 What time frame?

 Good Question: What was your yearly household salary in 2016?

-The information respondents need to give an answer here is all included in the question.
+The information respondents need to answer here is all included in the question.
 This is to say, the total yearly income of their household for the year 2016.